apache/trafficcontrol/docs/source/api/v4/snapshot.rst

 ``PUT``
 =======
 Performs a CDN :term:`Snapshot`.
-Effectively, this propagates the new *configuration* of the CDN to its *operating state*, which replaces the output of the :ref:`to-api-cdns-name-snapshot` endpoint with the output of the :ref:`to-api-cdns-name-snapshot-new` endpoint.
+Effectively, this propagates the new *configuration* of the CDN to its *operating state*, which replaces the output of the :ref:`to-api-v4-cdns-name-snapshot` endpoint with the output of the :ref:`to-api-v4-cdns-name-snapshot-new` endpoint.
-This also changes the output of the :ref:`to-api-cdns-name-configs-monitoring` endpoint since that endpoint returns the latest monitoring information from the *operating state*.
+This also changes the output of the :ref:`to-api-v4-cdns-name-configs-monitoring` endpoint since that endpoint returns the latest monitoring information from the *operating state*.

 ..
 Note:: By default, snapshotting the CDN also deletes all HTTPS certificates for every :term:`Delivery Service` which has been deleted since the last :term:`Snapshot`.
 In order to disable this behavior, set ``disable_auto_cert_deletion`` in :ref:`cdn.conf` to ``true``.